When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Design and Protocol

 \subsubsection{Stage 2: Explanation Generation}

-Given the prompt, the generator model, i.e., \textit{Llama-3.3-70B}, produces a concise explanation of 2 - 5 sentences (approximately 75 - 200 words).
+Given the constructed prompt, the generator model, i.e., \textit{Llama-3.3-70B-Instruct}\footnote{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}, produces a concise explanation of 2 - 5 sentences (approximately 75 - 200 words).
 We sample tasks from the MMLU benchmark~\cite{hendryckstest2021}, spanning seven broad domains and three difficulty levels.
 This diversity ensures that the manipulations generalize across cognitive and topical contexts rather than being domain-specific.